fabric8-hdd/fabric8-hypothesis-manager-api/README.md

 # manager-api
 Micro-service for management of Hypothesis engine experiments

-# data-api
-Micro-service for retirieval of Hypothesis engine computed data

 # How it fits into the architecture
 Refer to : https://github.com/fabric8-hdd/fabric8-hypothesis-documentation/blob/master/HypothesisArchitecture.asciidoc